Melanie-Harris/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [x] Explain the difference between `Relational Databases` and `SQL`.
+ A relational database is a set of formally described tables from which data can be accessed or reassembled in many different ways without having to reorganize the database tables.
+The standard user and application programming interface (API) of a relational database is the Structured Query Language (SQL).
+SQL statements are used both for interactive queries for information from a relational database and for gathering data for reports.
+SQL, the Structured Query Language, is a language (or a family of closely related languages or dialects) which is typically used to query a Relational Data Base Management System.
+The RDBMS is the system, and SQL is the language used to interact with the system.

-- [ ] Why do tables need a `primary key`?
+- [x] Why do tables need a `primary key`?
+ A primary key is a field in a table which uniquely identifies each row/record in a database table.
+Each database table needs a primary key because it ensures "row-level" accessibility.
+If you choose an appropriate primary key, you can specify a primary key value, which lets you query each table row individually and modify each row without altering other rows in the same table.
+The values that compose a primary key column are unique; no two values are the same.
+Each table has one and only one primary key,

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [x] What is the name given to a table column that references the primary key on another table.
+ Foreign Key: A foreign key is a column (or columns) that references a column (most often the primary key) of another table.
+The purpose of the foreign key is to ensure referential integrity of the data.
+In other words, only values that are supposed to appear in the database are permitted.

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [x] What do we need in order to have a _many to many_ relationship between two tables.
+ A many-to-many relationship occurs when multiple records in a table are associated with multiple records in another table. you can break the many-to-many relationship into two one-to-many relationships by using a third table, called a join table.
+Each record in a join table includes a match field that contains the value of the primary keys of the two tables it joins.
+(In the join table, these match fields are foreign keys.)
+These foreign key fields are populated with data as records in the join table are created from either table it joins.

 ## Minimum Viable Product